Information-theoretic interpretation of quantum formalism: Source observation window

-We define the quantum state at the outset, but as we go along, we will check that this characterization, Definition (\ref{iniQu}), corresponds to the usual concept, to finally derive Theorem (\ref{concQu}) below.

-It turns out that a quantum state is equivalent to the pair of a LP system and a statistical selection rule among the feasible solutions, through a contextual probability distribution on the specific polytope $\mathcal{V}_\Lambda$.
-In fact, only the mean point $w_\Lambda\in\mathcal{V}_\Lambda$ is specified and not the detail of the contextual distribution, but actually, we will see that the contextual distribution is implicitly assumed to be an affine function on the polytope.
-We will name this mean point the working distribution.
+It is remarkable that \emph{the pair} composed of a LP system and a selection rule among the feasible solutions, that is in the present framework a contextual probability distribution on the vertices of the specific simplex, represents actually a standard \enquote{quantum state} restricted to the source window.